Meet the Team

 In 2016, Jenny joined the LEL Family.
 Jenny loves the opportunity to work for an organization that truly values all people and where you truly feel like you are family.
 LEL has not only impacted Jenny’s professional life.
 The philosophy of Social Role Valorization is what sets LEL apart and has given Jenny the opportunity to see life through a whole new lens.

-Jenny has a husband, Ryan and daughter, Katherine who most definitely keeps her on her toes!
-Both Jenny and Ryan have a love for their hometown of Greensburg and enjoy volunteering together in different capacities to make their community the best it can be.
+Both Jenny and her husband, Ryan are proud of their one daughter, Katherine who is active in her junior high as well as her community.
+Jenny and Ryan have a love for their hometown and enjoy volunteering together in different capacities to make their community the best it can be.

 Carrie Tackett